whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/PC.md

 ---

-### PC-Hardware-Hard Drives
+#### PC-Hardware-Hard Drives

-[Fix Seagate ST31000528AS PCB Board 100536501](https://www.hddzone.com/blog/fix-seagate-st31000528as-pcb-board-100536501) - If a Seagate HDD (Model # ST31000528AS) with the PCB board (PCB # 100536501) inside has the following failure symptoms, you need to replace and repair the PCB board in order to recover data on it, this article will show you how to buy a matching replacement PCB for Seagate hard disk drive ST31000528AS and ...
-Read more
+[Fix Seagate ST31000528AS PCB Board 100536501](https://www.hddzone.com/blog/fix-seagate-st31000528as-pcb-board-100536501) - If a Seagate HDD (Model # ST31000528AS) with the PCB board (PCB # 100536501) inside has the following failure symptoms, you need to replace and repair the PCB board in order to recover data on it, this article will show you how to buy a matching replacement PCB for Seagate hard disk drive ST31000528AS and … Read more

-2022-02-24T13:17:34.000Z

-#pc #hard drive

----

-### PC-Hardware-Hard Drives

-[replacing a seagate st31000528as hard drive-Tom's Hardware Forum](https://forums.tomshardware.com/threads/replacing-a-seagate-st31000528as-hard-drive.2632193) - What can I replace a seagate st31000528as hard drive with?
-Does it need to be the same?
-I have a HP p6774y Amd Phenom(tm) II x4840t processor 2.90 ghz, 6gb ram, 64 bit OS.  the hard drive won't...

 2022-02-24T13:17:34.000Z